 Yeah, it was – until Netflix figured out how to tell if a user was riding a VPN connection into their service.

 The streaming giant eventually became quite good at detecting when a VPN was being used to connect to their servers.
-Then came the blocking of the IP addresses used by the VPN servers.
+Then came the blacklisting of the IP addresses used by the VPN servers.

-However, there is still a group of VPNs that are staying in the game, providing access to Netflix and responding quickly with new IP addresses when they discover older IPs have been blocked.
+However, there is still a group of VPNs that are staying in the game, providing access to Netflix and responding quickly with new IP addresses when they discover older IPs no longer work with Netflix.
 The best of these remaining providers is NordVPN.

 NordVPN is currently the best way to maintain your access to American Netflix content when you’re in another country.
 The provider responds quickly when action is required to keep the show going.